Five loyal sons

 "I have no objection & am only pleased that I have another loyal son who is willing to offer his life to win the war ...
 He is my fifth son who has enlisted, two having paid the supreme sacrifice ...
 I have no more sons to send, only a little Boy aged 10 yrs at home"

-HARRY Homer, was the next son to hear the call, aged 19 he enlisted on 19th November 1914.
+Harry Homer (Henry Raymond Homer, 1895-1915) was the next son to hear the call, aged 19 he enlisted on 19th November 1914.
 Assigned to the 2nd Light Horse Field Ambulance under the command of (Dr) Major David Gifford Croll, he was destined for Egypt and Gallipoli.
-Whilst in Egypt he transferred to the 7th Australian Field Ambulance before being deployed to the peninsula.
+Whilst in Egypt he transferred to the 7th Australian Field Ambulance before being deployed to the Peninsula.

-BERT Homerenlisted just a few months after HARRY, in February 1915 age 21.
+Bert Homer (Herbert William Homer 1894-1917) enlisted just a few months after Harry in February 1915 age 21.
 He left Brisbane with the 7th Australian Field Ambulance, A Section, commanded by (Dr) Robert Huxtable and alongside his mate Richard Keen.
-The unit gathered strength in Egypt before heading to Gallipoli; it was at this time that his brother HARRY transferred to the same section, to serve alongside his brother.
+The unit gathered strength in Egypt before heading to Gallipoli; it was at this time that his brother Harry transferred to the same section, to serve alongside his brother.

-ERNEST Homer, aged 19 enlisted in February 1916, just as his brother BERT would have been getting ready to go to France.
+Ernest Thomas Homer (1897-1960), aged 19 enlisted in February 1916, just as his brother Bert would have been getting ready to go to France.
 He was assigned to the 22nd Reinforcements of the AMC and when he arrived in England transferred to the family favourite 7th Australian Field Ambulance.
 Like many of his contemporaries Ernest contracted pleurisy.
 Upper respiratory diseases were rife in France and pleurisy was also one of the effects of gas-poisoning.

-FRED Homerwas the last son to enlist, aged 19 his mother’s declaration attests to her willingness to let him join.
+Fred Homer (Alfred Charles Homer 1899-1950) was the last son to enlist, aged 19 his mother’s declaration attests to her willingness to let him join.
 In July 1918 Fred was assigned to the 5th General Service Reinforcements and left Australia in September.
-Ten days after he arrived in Egypt the Armistice of Mudros was signed, ending hostilities between the Ottoman Empire and the Allies of World War 1.
+Ten days after he arrived in Egypt the Armistice of Mudros was signed, ending hostilities between the Ottoman Empire and the Allies of the First World War.

-The father of them all, Benjamin GEORGE Homer served in his own way, by returning to England where he was engaged in the manufacture of munitions.
+The father of them all, Benjamin 'George' Homer (1864-1946) served in his own way, by returning to England where he was engaged in the manufacture of munitions.

-The story of the Homer Brothers has come out of an album of images of friends and relatives dear to the Caldwell family.
+The story of the Homer Brothers has been revealed through an album of images of friends and relatives dear to the Caldwell family.

-They honoured and remembered those who served by retaining images and clippings that record their fates, including the one above, which is of their drawing room, and in pride of place is the portrait of the ill-fated HARRY Homer (with his sister) who died on Gallipoli in November 1915.
+They honoured and remembered those who served, by retaining images and clippings that record their fates, including the one above, which is of their drawing room, and in pride of place is the portrait of the ill-fated Harry Homer (with his sister) who died at Gallipoli in November 1915.